expertflow/keycloak-nodejs-connect/README.md

   >  This is the elaboration of functions exposed by EF Keycloak Adapter.
 It contains each function name, the arguments/parameters it take and the response each function generate.

-### authenticateUserViaKeycloak(user_name, user_password, realm_name, finesse_server_url, user_roles)
+### authenticateUserViaKeycloak(user_name, user_password, realm_name, finesse_server_url, user_roles, finesseToken)

-This function performs 2 functionalities based on arguments/parameters provided.
+This function performs 3 functionalities based on arguments/parameters provided.

+   - Finesse User Auth and Sync with keycloak (Non SSO).
-   - Finesse User Auth and Sync with keycloak.
+   - Finesse User Auth and Sync with keycloak (SSO).
    - Keycloak Authentication of User.

- It takes 5 arguments (2  of them are only used for Finesse User Auth ):
+ It takes 6 arguments (3  of them are only used for Finesse User Auth ):

   - user_name: The name of user to authenticate.
-  - user_password: The password of user to authenticate.
+  - user_password: The password of user to authenticate.(In case of Finesse SSO instance the password will be empty string i.e '')
   - realm_name: Keycloak realm in which current user exits.
   - finesse_server_url: The url of finesse server (In case of normal keycloak auth, send this parameter as '')
   - user_roles: The array containing user_roles, it will be used to assign roles to finesse user while synching it with Keycloak (for normal auth send it as [ ]).
+  - finesseToken: acess token for finesse SSO authentication (It will only be passed if Finesse SSO instance is connected, in any other case we will pass empty string '' as argument)

 ***Finesse User Auth and Sync with keycloak***
  For Finesse User Auth we use the function as follows